-The Commonwealth's responses and other governmental responses resulted in historic increases in unemployment in the United States.
-Business closures, travel restrictions, and workforce reductions and furloughs resulted in income reductions for many businesses and their remaining employees.
-While the unemployment rates have dropped to pre-pandemic levels, the Authority cannot predict the pandemic's long-term economic effects, including its effects on borrowers.
-Additional outbreaks of COVID-19 and its variants and further actions or extensions of actions taken to limit such outbreaks and their economic effects could lead to further disruptions in economic activities, the financial markets, and the global economy in general.
-As a result, there may be a delay in, or reduction of, total education loan collections that might materially and adversely affect the ability of the Authority to pay the principal of and interest on the Series 2022 Bonds, and related fees and the repayment of the Series 2022 Bonds, prior to their maturity.
+The Authority cannot predict any pandemic's long-term economic effects, including its effects on borrowers.
+Additional outbreaks of COVID-19 and its variants or other illnesses and further actions or extensions of actions taken to limit such outbreaks and their economic effects could lead to further disruptions in economic activities, the financial markets, and the global economy in general.
+As a result, there may be a delay in, or reduction of, total education loan collections that might materially and adversely affect the ability of the Authority to pay the principal of and interest on the Series 2023 Bonds, and related fees and the repayment of the Series 2023 Bonds, prior to their maturity.